With vaccinations expanded to those 16 and older, some take advantage, overcome fears

 He said about 75% of the 2,000 people who have been vaccinated at the clinic so far — which generally handles about 40 people per day — are Black.
 With the increased supply in vaccines, waiting lists have also eased considerably, he said.

-Garner said convincing younger adults also to get the shot will need to involve changing the narrative so that they understand their getting vaccinations protects them and their aunts, uncles, parents and grandparents from getting sick or even dying.
+Garner said convincing younger adults to receive the shot will need to involve changing the narrative so that they understand their getting vaccinations protects them and their aunts, uncles, parents and grandparents from getting sick or even dying.

 "So just taking care of each other is probably the biggest message you can get to the younger population," Garner said.